 Real estate website development is a hot topic in property industry.
 Real estate listings websites and search engines take up the bulk of all PropTech solutions worldwide.

-As an entrepreneur researching real estate tech opportunities, you are most likely to run up against these challenges:
+As an entrepreneur researching how to build a listing website, you are most likely to run up against these challenges:

 Use the plan to jump to a question of your interest:

 - Learn from winners: best real estate listing websites

 - Property listings: a real asset of the digital real estate

 - How to choose a working real estate business model